Acceptable Use Policy

 Subscriber acknowledges and agrees that the provision of services to Subscriber by REMAC ENTERPRISES LTD ("REMAC"), and Subscriber's acceptance and use of REMAC's services, constitute Subscriber's acceptance of and agreement to the terms and conditions of this document — REMAC's Acceptable Use Policy ("REMAC's AUP") — and that REMAC's AUP is an integral part of, and is incorporated by reference into, the Terms Of Service ("TOS") Agreement by and between REMAC and Subscriber.

-REMAC may amend REMAC's AUP from time to time by posting it at http://www.remacenterprises.com/servers, and Subscriber's use of REMAC's services after REMAC posts any such changes on its website shall constitute Subscriber's acceptance of any/all such amendments.
+REMAC may amend REMAC's AUP from time to time by posting it at https://www.remacenterprises.com/legal/acceptable-use-policy, and Subscriber's use of REMAC's services after REMAC posts any such changes on its website shall constitute Subscriber's acceptance of any/all such amendments.

 VIOLATIONS: